OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 > The doc of the relay specifies that it should be fed with a `5V` power supply.
 This did not work for me on a single relay board.
 > (surprisingly, it was working OK on a 2-relay board).
 The relay goes on when the program is started, does not go down until
 > the program terminates with a `gpio.shutdown()`.
 The reason is that the states `HIGH` and `LOW` is evaluated by
-> compairing the power supply with the signal.
+> comparing the power supply with the signal.
 As the GPIO header of the Raspberry PI delivers `3.3V`, the comparison with `5V`
 > never finds it equal.
 >
 > Hooking the relay's power supply to `3.3V` fixes the issue, as the comparison with the power supply and the signal find them equals